 - Google Search (Organic): Unique users who visited your app's store listing on the Play Store app from a Google search.

-- AdWords campaigns: Unique users who visited your app's store listing on the Play Store app from an AdWords ad.
+- Google Ads campaigns: Unique users who visited your app's store listing on the Play Store app from a Google Ads ad.

 - Tracked channels (UTM): Unique users who visited your app's store listing on the Play Store app from a UTM-tagged link.

 - Third-party referrers: Unique users who visited your app's store listing on the Play Store app from an untagged deep link to the Play Store.

 For more information, select View acquisition report.
 You'll be taken to the Acquisition reports page.

 The retention card and expanded report show the lifetime retention of your cohort’s subscriptions.
 In this section, you'll see:

 - Data that begins on the first day of all SKU activations in the cohort

 - Free trial ends (based on your current SKU setup)